Sega Master System Architecture

 SMS’ Addressing layout.

-The way SEGA interconnected the CPU with the rest of the components enables not only to access values but also to show/hide certain components from appearing in the memory map.
+The way SEGA interconnected the CPU with the rest of the components enables it not only to access values but also to expose or conceal certain components from the memory map.

-Curiously enough, the Game Boy had a Z80 ‘variant’ that completely omitted the I/O ports.
-Thus, it had to fit everything in the memory map.
+Interestingly, the Game Boy housed a Z80 ‘variant’ that completely omitted the I/O ports.
+Thus, it had to fit everything into the memory map.

 Backwards compatibility

-The architecture of this console is very similar to its predecessor, the Sega SG-1000, so the Master System managed to gain backwards compatibility with the SG-1000.
-Although, this only applies to the Japanese variant since the others contain a different cartridge slot.
+The architecture of this console is very similar to its predecessor, the Sega SG-1000.
+This allowed the Master System to gain backwards compatibility with the SG-1000.
+Although, this only applies to the Japanese variant, as others feature a different cartridge slot.

 Graphics

 The drawings on the screen are produced by a proprietary chip called Video Display Processor or ‘VDP’.
-Internally, it has the same design as the Texas instrument TMS9918 (used in the SG-1000) [4] though enhanced with more features which we will discuss in the following sections.
+Internally, it shares the same design as the Texas Instrument TMS9918 (used in the SG-1000) [4], though it has been enhanced with features which we will discuss in the following sections.

 Organising the content